adambozzo1/GraphicsProject/README.md

 The "TextPotion-TORONTO_RAPTORS" folder contains the text that we tried to integrate into the main project which did not end up working.
 Currently the program is ran through the "RaptorsLogo-MAIN" folder.

-"RaptorsLogo-MAIN" folder has a sphere which spins and a torus which rotates in z axis, also few lighting tweaks were done on the torus.
+**"RaptorsLogo-MAIN"** folder has a sphere which spins and a torus which rotates in z axis, also few lighting tweaks were done on the torus.

-"TextPotion-TORONTO_RAPTORS" contains text which we failed to integrate with the main logo.
+**"TextPotion-TORONTO_RAPTORS"** contains text which we failed to integrate with the main logo.
 The text was meant to be placed on top of the torus in a curve formation resembling the actual raptors logo.

+You specifically only need to run the two folders above for the project (*RaptorsLogo-MAIN* and *TextPotion-TORONTO_RAPTORS*), the rest are there to show that we have tried various approaches to do it and have put in considerable work to make them work.
+We would be grateful if you can take a look at them, if possible!

 Part marks for all that work would be trully appreciated.
 Thank you!